joergkrause/svogv/src/demo/README.md

 ### Build

-> You need to have both, *gulp* and *bower* in the path so you can execute the command line interfaces.
+> You need to have *gulp* in the path so you can execute the command line interfaces.

 Use this command to install the demo:

 ~~~
 npm install

-bower install

 npm run exec
 ~~~